Travelling from Seattle to Shanghai: what you need to know

 Seattle-Tacoma International Airport (SEA)

-If you're after a direct flight from Seattle to Shanghai, you can leave from Seattle-Tacoma International Airport (SEA).
-Travel from SEA to Shanghai Pudong International Airport (PVG) without any stops.
+If you're looking for a direct flight from Seattle to Shanghai, you can depart from Seattle-Tacoma International Airport (SEA).
+Get from SEA to Shanghai Pudong International Airport (PVG) in one seamless journey.

 Haneda Airport (HND)